 The Tasmania Police investigation was deeply flawed, devoid of sound crime scene principles and procedures, and thorough crime scene analysis.
 The forensics were problematic.
 Witnesses were mistaken.
 Some lied, others were never located.
 Much has been uncovered and is reported in Colin McLaren’s book Southern Justice (https://www.booktopia.com.au/southern-justice-colin-mclaren/prod9780733641756.html and in CH7’s Undercurrent TV series (https://7plus.com.au/undercurrent-real-murder-investigation

-Tunnel vision began early.
-A witness with a violent background who had previously threatened Sue and Bob, came forward within a day (hoping for a deal for his own pending charges) and told police a story about Sue plotting to kill Bob, and her brother, years before.
-From then on Sue never had the benefit of a thorough police investigation.
+Police tunnel vision began early.
+A witness with a violent background who had previously threatened Sue and Bob, came forward within a day, hoping to broker a deal for his own pending criminal charges.
+All he needed to do was say that Sue planned to kill Bob.
+From that point forward police built their case.
+Sue never had the benefit of an open-minded investigation.

-5. Sue was not involved in the disappearance of another man, who was 35 years later found to have suicided, so why mention it at trial?
+8. Sue was not involved in the disappearance of another man, who was 35 years later found to have suicided, so why did the DPP mention it at trial?

 "She's walking backwards and forwards and delivers blow - a blow or blows, or maybe stabs him with a screwdriver, I don't know, he doesn't look round, and so the body doesn't have any marks of what you'd expect if someone had come down there, a stranger, intent on doing him harm, the body I suggest would have marks consistent only with being delivered by someone who he knew to be there, who he knew and expected to be behind him."

-9. Sue could not have winched the body as described in court.
+10. Sue could not have winched the body as described in court.
 She has a bad lower back injury and was reported as lacking strength to use the winch.

-11. A witness who reported seeing the yacht, and Bob alive at 5pm, was looking at the wrong yacht and wrong man.
+11. A witness who reported seeing the yacht and Bob, alive at 5pm, was looking at the wrong yacht, wrong (yellow) dinghy, and wrong man.

 13. A supposed cut on Sue’s thumb ‘emerged’ weeks later but was never photographed or investigated despite supposed police concern day 1 of the investigation.